JooNiv/QCut/docs/index.rst

 be compatible with any Qiskit programmable backend but has been especially designed to be compatible with IQM’s qpus and the Finnish Quantum Computing Infrastructure (`FiQCI <https://fiqci.fi/>`__).

-QQCut has been built at CSC - IT Center for Science (Finnish IT Center for Science)
+QCut has been built at CSC - IT Center for Science (Finnish IT Center for Science)

 .. toctree::
    :maxdepth: 1